 Option 1: Invest in your alumni email communications.
-That includes not only hiring a person or training an existing staff member to become your email expert, but also giving them the tools they need to do the job.
-I’ve written previously about marketing automation tools, list hygiene services etc. If you’re like most institutions who suffer from a stagnant alumni programming budget, you’ll have to let some programs go that aren’t delivering the engagement punch you can otherwise get from an effective and consistent email program.
+That includes not only hiring a person or training an existing staff member to become your email expert but also giving them the tools they need to do the job.
+I’ve written previously about marketing automation tools, list hygiene services, etc. If you’re like most institutions that suffer from a stagnant alumni programming budget, you’ll have to let some programs go that aren’t delivering the engagement punch you can otherwise get from an effective and consistent email program.

 Option 2: Hire a vendor or freelancer with the ability to create compelling content like a blog or e-newsletter, then send personalized emails to promote that content to your alumni.